The SR 99 tunnel is open!

 To help keep yourself informed about transit services sign up for alerts.

 If you're looking for a sure way to dodge traffic, it might be time to try taking Link light rail or the Sounder train.

 If you are traveling from farther north, try the Sounder train.
 It runs from Everett to Seattle with stops in Mukilteo and Edmonds.
 There are four trips into town in the morning and four back north in the evening.

 Link light rail runs from the University of Washington through Capitol Hill and to downtown.

-To see how the buses will be accessing downtown at the north end of SR 99 between John and Denny streets in downtown Seattle take a look at the northend pathways map.
+To see how SR 99 buses are accessing downtown at the north end after the closure take a look at the northend pathways map.

 Heading in from the South End?